Diegoarroxelas/Diegoarroxelas/ReadMe.md

 #  About Me
 🌍  I'm from Recife

-✉️  You can contact me at Diegoarroxelas@gmail
+✉️  You can contact me at Diegoarroxelas@gmail.com

 🧠  I'm learning python and Javascrpt
 # skils